NFT Tables overview

 └────────────────────────┘

-We can inspect the tables with the commands we learnt in Exploration
+We can inspect the tables using the commands we learned in Exploration.

-Below we have listed all the nft tables with thier columns, a brief descriptions and some example queries which you can use to explore the tables.
+Below, we have listed all the NFT tables with their columns, brief descriptions, and some example queries that you can use to explore the tables.

 nft_trades

-The nft_trades is a table designed to store information about the NFT trades that we have collected.
+The nft_trades table is designed to store information about the NFT trades that we have collected.
 It has the following columns:

 • dt (DateTime): When the transaction happened.

-• tx_hash (String): Unique identifier that is generated when the transaction was executed.
+• tx_hash (String): Unique identifier generated when the transaction was executed.

-• platform (String): Name of platform where trades occured such as opensea, cryptopunks and etc.
+• platform (String): Name of the platform where trades occurred, such as OpenSea, CryptoPunks, etc.

 • currency_contract_address (Nullable(String)): Identifier of the currency used in the trade.
-It is empty if native coin was used (ether or matic), otherwise it is the address of the smart contract of the ERC20 token.
+It is empty if the native coin was used (Ether or Matic), otherwise, it is the address of the ERC20 token's smart contract.

 • asset_ref_id (UInt64): Reference ID of the currency contract that can be used to retrieve additional information about the asset from the asset_metadata table.

-• token_ids (Array(String)): Array of those NFT token ids in hex which were exchanged in the trade.
-Usually only one is exchanged.
+• token_ids (Array(String)): Array of NFT token IDs in hex that were exchanged in the trade.
+Usually, only one is exchanged.

-• amount_tokens (Array(String)): Array of amounts, which describes how many tokens were transfered.
+• amount_tokens (Array(String)): Array of amounts, which describes how many tokens were transferred.

 • amount (String): The amount of the transaction in the asset used in it.

-• computed_at (DateTime): The timestamp when the trade was inserted to the table.
+• computed_at (DateTime): The timestamp when the trade was inserted into the table.

 nft_tokens_ metadata